Dov Khenin: Supporting peace

-Khenin was active in the peace movement since an early age, and was one of the first protesters against the 1982 Lebanon War.
-Since his election to the Knesset, he continued to express criticism towards the wars in Gaza and towards the 2006 Second Lebanon War.
+Khenin was active in the peace movement from an early age, and was one of the first protesters against the 1982 Lebanon War.
+After his election to the Knesset, he continued to criticise the wars in Gaza and the 2006 Second Lebanon War.
 In his opinion, "for Israel, achieving peace is an existential necessity.
 If Israel will not find a way to live with its neighbors in the great Arab and Muslim region in which we live, we don't have a future here.
 A true Israeli-Palestinian peace needs to guarantee justice and independence of both peoples, and should give to the Palestinian people what the people in Israel already have: an independent state".

 Supporting Jewish-Arab partnership

 As a teenager, Khenin was a member of a joint Jewish-Arab youth movement, and as a student he was active in a joint Jewish-Arab student club called CAMPUS.
-Having been elected to the Knesset on the list of Hadash, and afterwards in the Joint List, he continued to stress that Jewish-Arab partnership is a cornerstone in his worldview: "The reality in Israel continues to separate between Jews and Arabs, yet the interest of both our peoples lies in creating a partnership that would transform this country into a just and secure place for all.
+Having been elected to the Knesset on the list of Hadash, and afterward in the Joint List, he continued to stress that Jewish-Arab partnership is a cornerstone in his worldview: "The reality in Israel continues to separate between Jews and Arabs, yet the interest of both our peoples lies in creating a partnership that would transform this country into a just and secure place for all.
 Clearly, Jewish-Arab partnership means swimming against the tide, both among Jews as well as among Arabs.
 Yet we must swim against the tide of racism and xenophobia, and I am certain, that if we work right, we can also change its direction".

 Relation to Marxism and Communism

-As a teenager, Dov Khenin was a member of the Young Communist League of Israel, and afterwards joined the ranks of the Communist Party of Israel and was elected to its leading bodies.
+As a teenager, Khenin was a member of the Young Communist League of Israel.
+He later joined the Communist Party of Israel and was elected to its leading bodies.
 In the late 1980s, he harshly criticized the "deformations in the Soviet regime, which are the result of Stalinism".
-He defined Stalinism as a terrible deformation of the Communist ideal, and in an interview in 2009 he said that "I believe Stalin was the worst disaster of 20th-century Socialism.
+He called Stalinism a terrible deformation of the Communist ideal, and in 2009 said, "I believe Stalin was the worst disaster of 20th-century socialism.
 But I still believe in the ideal of transforming our world".
-He added that "Communism, for me, is a form of horizon: It is a different kind of society, a different kind of division between people...
+He added, "Communism, for me, is a form of horizon: It is a different kind of society, a different kind of division between people...
 Capitalism wants to establish the rule of profit over everything in life: economy, education, health, the environment.
 Socialism means the opposite: to try and free as many of these domains from the rule of profit.
 The Socialism that I aspire to means liberating politics from big capital, and expanding democracy to encompass all walks of life".